Assessing your Amazon S3 security posture with Macie - Amazon Macie

 To determine whether buckets are shared with CloudFront OAIs or OACs, Macie analyzes the bucket policy for each bucket.
 A CloudFront OAI or OAC allows users to access a bucket's objects through one or more specified CloudFront distributions.
 For information about CloudFront OAIs and OACs, see Restricting access to an Amazon S3 origin in the Amazon CloudFront Developer Guide.

-In certain cases, the Sharing section also displays values for Unknown.
+In certain cases, the Sharing area also displays values for Unknown.
 If these values appear, Macie wasn’t able to determine whether the specified number and percentage of buckets are shared with other accounts, CloudFront OAIs, or CloudFront OACs.
 For example, a temporary issue or the buckets' permissions settings prevented Macie from retrieving the requisite data.
 Or Macie wasn't able to fully evaluate the buckets' policies or ACLs.